govex/setting-performance-targets-getting-started-guide/Benchmark.md

 ##Benchmarking Resources
 [Benchmarking](Glossary.md) is the process of continuously comparing and measuring one organization against another to gain information that will help the organization take action to improve its performance.
 Governments of all level so capability should leveraging benchmarking in their [performance management](Glossary.md) practice.
 The list below provides quick links to helpful benchmarking resources.

+>The [Open Data Network](http://www.opendatanetwork.com/) connects publishers of high-value data to the businesses, developers, and analysts that use, reuse, and enrich data.
+The site has easy links to data published by members of its network, including almost 200 city, county, state and federal agencies publishing data about infrastructure, housing & development, finance, politics, education, public safety, health and transportation.
+This is a great resources for governments to use data publsihed by other governments to establish performance benchmarks.

 >The Chilton Labor Guide, Mechanical Labor Estimating Guide, and MOTOR Labor Guide Manual are three commonly used benchmarking tools for understanding labor standards for fleet management activities.

 >[ICMA Insights](http://icma.org/en/results/center_for_performance_measurement/icma_insights) is, among other things, a national comparative performance database.
 Participating jurisdictions can look at the data from other jurisdictions, see how their own results compare, share successful approaches to service delivery, and set appropriate benchmarks and standards for their own performance on selected measures.